regiregi22/DaemonBite-Arcade-Encoder/README.md

 promicro.build.usb_product="DaemonBite Arcade 3"
 promicro.build.vid=0x1c1f

+promicro.build.usb_product="DaemonRegi Slider"
+promicro.build.vid=0x1c2f

-## A PARTIR DE AQUI, YA ES EL CODIGO ORIGINAL DEL DAEMONBITE:
+## A PARTIR DE AQUI, YA ES EL TEXTO ORIGINAL DEL DAEMONBITE ARCADE:
 # DaemonBite-Arcade-Encoder
 This is an arcade controller project for the MiSTer FPGA project and any other device accepting USB HID joysticks using an Arduino Pro Micro.
 This project can also be used to create a NeoGeo/Atari/Commodore/Amiga controller to USB adapters.